Weed Control in Lakes: Practical Strategies for Clear, Healthy Water

 Biological control uses living organisms to reduce nuisance plant biomass over time.

 Sterile triploid grass carp are used as biological controls to consume submerged weeds, providing a long-term solution within an integrated professional lake consulting program, although their effectiveness varies with water temperature and plant type.
-Using triploid grass carp or tilapia can help reduce excessive weed growth in warmer climates.
+Using triploid grass carp can help reduce excessive weed growth.

 Regulatory Requirements: New York and nearby states tightly regulate grass carp stocking, requiring: